Mawaali: Plot

 Goyal Verma is a wealthy industrialist who is surrounded by vicious relatives Ajith, his wife Laila, and their son Ranjith.
 To usurp his wealth, they want to knit Ranjith with Nisha the only daughter of Goyal.
 Due to his ill-health Goyal entrusts the factory responsibilities to Ajith which he misuses by conducting fraud and extortion.
 Ramesh a newly appointed engineer bars their violations.
 He falls for Nisha which Goyal also accepts.
-However, spotting Ramesh with another girl Julie.
-So, Goyal expels and mortifies him.
+However, spotting Ramesh with another girl named Julie, Goyal expels and mortifies him.
 Exploiting it, Ajith & Ranjith murder Goyal, whereupon, Nisha witnesses Ramesh escaping.
-At the judiciary, she affirms the same, but Ramesh claims guiltless and he is sent for remand.
+At the judiciary, she affirms the same, but Ramesh claims guiltless and he is sent to remand.
 In prison, he is surprised to see his identical Gangu is a pickpocket and grasps the cause behind the misinterpretation of Goyal & Nisha.
 Simultaneously, he learns that Ajith is forcibly knitting Nisha with Ranjith.
 So, Ramesh gets out of prison by making Gangu his remitter for 3 days.
 He succeeds in confusing the culprits and safeguards Nisha from his mother.
 Accordingly, he marries her and returns.
 Besides, David, the father of Julie seeks Rs.5000 of reverse dowry for which Gangu reaches Ramesh's village.
 Anyhow, Nisha recognizes and strikes a deal with him for 3 days of stay.
 Meanwhile, Ajith & Ranjith find the whereabouts of Nisha and abruptly take her.
 Due to a misapprehension, Ramesh's mother necks out her even Gangu too.
 Later, she realizes her mistake and moves for Gangu's help when she discovers Ramesh & Gangu are twins.
 Here, Gangu makes a play with the help of Nisha & Julie and collects the pieces of evidence but they are seized.
-Being cognizant of it, Ramesh absconds from the prison.
+Being cognizant of it, Ramesh absconds from prison.
 At last, Ramesh & Gangu cease the baddies.
 Finally, the movie ends on a happy note.